The variety of retirement investment planning options seems endless and just when you think you've seen them all, another new one comes along!

-Asset allocation is important... as it turns out that the way you spread your money around is as important as the investments it goes to.
-This allocation isdesigned to meet your long term objectives and as life never goes to plan needs to be rebalanced annually.
+Asset allocation is important... as it turns out that the way you spread your money around is probably more important than the investments it goes to.
+This allocation is designed to meet your long term objectives and as life never goes to plan needs to be rebalanced annually.

 This is like flying on auto pilot, constantly making small corrections to stay on course.

 The basic asset classes used as retirement investment planning are stocks, bonds, and cash or cash equivalents and property.

 Stocks present a wide range of options ranging from personally managed share portfolios, mutual funds to exchange traded funds.

 Investing in individual stocks can pay off for those willing, or having, to assume the risk.
 Managing a share portfolio requires both skill and discipline and comes with the highest degree of risk.

 Mutual funds may either be indexed funds or actively managed funds.
 The funds that follow an index aren't as flashy as funds run by superstar managers, but they're a lot cheaper.

 An Exchange Traded Fund (ETF) is a hybrid of individual stocks and mutual funds which holds assets such as stocks, commodities, or bonds.
 ETF's are traded on the stock exchange and have the advantages of low costs, tax efficiency, and tradability.